-Buying a property in Scotland for the first time may seem rather mysterious, even alarming.
-The following guide should help explain the various procedures involved, with unfamiliar terms emboldened and explained in the glossary at the end.
+Buying a property in Scotland for the first time may seem rather mysterious.
+The following guide will help explain the various procedures involved.

 The most obvious linguistic difference is that in Scotland, we talk of sellers (not vendors) and purchasers (not buyers).
 When in doubt, consult your solicitor, but make sure he or she is an expert in Scottish conveyancing law.